Transition to GST

 18% and Above

-A registered dealer fulfilling the following conditions can also avail input tax credit –
+A registered dealer fulfilling the following conditions can also avail of input tax credit –

 - If he was not registered under the previous regime.